maartene/DungeonCrawler/docs/TECHDEBT.md

 #  Tech Debt

 ## ⚠️ TODO
+- `Direction.toCompassDirection` can be cleaned up.
+Its long and its smelly.

 ## ✅ DONE
 - World code should be test driven, it is not right now